 PHOTO ATTACHMENT

-Award of Pendukung Seni dari Kerajaan Negeri Sembilan presented by Dato’ Seri Dr. Rais Yatim at Kompleks Jabatan Kebudayaan Kesenian Negara, Seremban, Negeri Sembilan in 2012.
+Award of Pendukung Seni dari Kerajaan Negeri Sembilan presented by Dato’ Seri Dr. Rais Yatim at Kompleks Jabatan Kebudayaan Kesenian Negara, Seremban, Negeri Sembilan in 2012. | Picture with recipients of Anugerah Pendukung Seni Negeri Sembilan, writers, actors, Dewan Adat Perpatih Negeri Sembilan dan Negeri Sembilan arts and cultural groups in 2012. |

-STATETRIBE GROUP NAME KAMPUNG ORANG ASLI (KOA), DISTRICTNUMBER OF GROUP MEMBERS YEAR OF ESTABLISHMENT
+STATE | TRIBE | GROUP NAME | KAMPUNG ORANG ASLI (KOA), DISTRICT | NUMBER OF GROUP MEMBERS | YEAR OF ESTABLISHMENT |

 BACKGROUND